 Intent to Apply

-All UMB faculty at the rank of assistant professor or above are eligible to apply for SSG funding.
-All applications must include at least one UMB faculty member at the rank of assistant professor or above with the expertise or qualifications necessary to achieve the aims of the proposed grant.
+All UMB faculty at the rank of Assistant Professor or above are eligible to apply for SSG funding.
+All applications must include at least one UMB faculty member at the rank of Assistant Professor or above with the expertise or qualifications necessary to achieve the aims of the proposed grant.
 Faculty who have previously been funded may compete again but must provide clear documentation about whether and how their prior award is instrumental to their new application.

 Grant personnel may include UMB students, trainees, and staff as well as non-UMB community members consistent with the qualifications of the roles specified in the application.
 Community providers include non-UMB behavioral health providers and community agencies that provide or have the capacity to provide direct or indirect addiction-related prevention or treatment services.

 The submission deadline for all proposals is March 1, 2019.
 We anticipate that funding for awarded projects will begin April 1, 2019.

 Any queries regarding applicant or proposal eligibility can be directed to: